richardjharris/japanese_year_calculator/README.md

 stage management (i.e. passing controllers down the Widget tree).

-The [SettingsController] manages settings changes, persisting them to SharedPreferences, and rebuilding the app upon change.
+The [SettingsController] manages settings changes, persisting them to SharedPreferences, and broadcasting change notifications.

 [AnimatedBuilders] are used to listen to [ChangeNotifier] objects and rebuild widgets.
+This is used in two places: a) to rebuild the entire app whenever a setting changes, and b) to enable or disable the 'Lookup' button based on the validity of the year input box.

 ### Directory layout